Dhanwi/Dhanwi/README.md

-- 👋 Hi, I’m @Priya Kumari
+-  Hi, I’m @Priya Kumari
-- 👀 I’m interested in coding and graphic designing
+-  I’m frontend developer.
-- 🌱 I’m currently learning Python Programming Language, Machine Learning and Data Structure
+-  I’m currently learning full stack web development and Data Structure Algorithm.
+-  I know a little bit of graphic and logo designing (using Adobe Illustrator).
-- 💞️ I’m looking to collaborate on Project
+-  I’m looking to collaborate on Project.
-- 📫 How to reach me @_dhanwi_ (My instagram I'd)
+-  How to reach me @_dhanwi_ (My instagram I'd), @PriyaKu92735600 (twitter)

 <!---
 Dhanwi/Dhanwi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.